Extreme Gravitational Interactions in the Problem of Three Black Holes in General Relativity: Abstract

 \section{Abstract}

-We study the three-body problem from different perspectives, going from Newtonian physics to general relativity.
-In the classical case, we model the interactions in a typical chaotic configuration, identifying Strong Interaction Times (SITs), namely transients in which the system manifests complex, highly-energetic dynamics.
-By selecting these SITs as initial data for the general relativistic case, we perform a campaign of simulations of numerical relativity.
+We study the three-body problem going from Newtonian mechanics to general relativity.
+In the classical case, we model the interactions in a typical chaotic configuration, identifying Extreme Gravitational Interactions (EGIs), namely transients in which the system manifests complex, highly-energetic dynamics.
+We then concentrate on the main part of the work, by selecting these EGIs as initial data for the general relativistic case, and performing a campaign of numerical relativity simulations.
 To provide a comprehensive menu of cases, we investigate different global configurations.
 By comparing with the more ``quiet'' two-body inspiral, we observe strong nonlinear emission of gravitational waves.
 The multi-body signals have been inspected by employing both Fourier and wavelet analyses, showing net differences among the global configurations.
-The wavelet analysis reveals the reminiscence of the SITs in the three black holes problem.
+The wavelet analysis reveals the reminiscence of the EGIs in the three black holes problem.
 Such a survey of simulations might be a guide for future observations.